 Which Types Of Lilies Have A Strong Smell?

-Not all varieties of lilies have fragrance.
-But there are several types of hybrid lilies that have a wide range of fragrance.
-Cultivators have hybridized and interbred several different species of lilies that produce dazzling colors and fragrant.
+Not all varieties of lilies have fragrances.
+But there are several types of hybrid lilies that have a wide range of fragrances.
+Cultivators have hybridized and interbred several different species of lilies that produce dazzling colors and fragrances.

 Here are the lilies and their fragrance level:

 - Division 2: Martagon Hybrids: Light Smell